Sri Lanka gets new president in Wickremesinghe, protests muted | Politics

 - Sri Lanka

-"Our country is facing massive challenges and we have to work on a new strategy to fulfill the aspirations of the people," the 73-year-old said after his victory.
-"Now, everyone must come together."
-Alahapperuma, although more acceptable to the protesters and the opposition, does not have any top-level governance experience in a country with barely any dollars for imports and is desperately in need of an IMF bailout.
+Two lawmakers did not attend the session and four votes were ruled invalid.
+Alahapperuma, although more acceptable to the protesters and the opposition, has no experience of governance at the top in a country desperate for an IMF bailout as it has barely any dollars to buy imports.

-"I accept the decision of parliament," he said.
-"My effort was to support consensus-based policy-making to provide solutions to a deeply suffering population.
-I believe the space for that still exists."
-'PEOPLE DESERVE FUEL, TRANSPORTATION
+The IMF was looking forward to engaging with Sri Lanka's new leadership, Managing Director Kristalina Georgieva told the Nikkei newspaper https://asia.nikkei.com/Spotlight/Sri-Lanka-crisis/IMF-hopes-to-complete-Sri-Lanka-aid-talks-as-quickly-as-possible2 before the vote.
+"The moment there is a government that we can continue our discussions with, our team will be there," she said, adding that she was "very hopeful" of completing program negotiations as quickly as possible, with some good technical groundwork done.

-Ahead of the vote, Wickremesinghe said by the time he joined the Rajapaksa government as prime minister in May, the economy had already collapsed.
-He said that since then, power cuts had been reduced to 3 hours a day from 5 hours and fertilizer had been provided to farmers who have suffered from an earlier ban on the commodity.
+'PEOPLE DESERVE FUEL, TRANSPORTATION' Before the vote, Wickremesinghe said by the time he joined the Rajapaksa government as prime minister in May, the economy had already collapsed.

+Since then, daily power cuts had been reduced to three hours from five, and fertilizer was distributed to farmers suffering from an earlier ban on the commodity, he added.
+Wickremesinghe had unsuccessfully run for president twice before but secured enough backing this time from lawmakers despite controlling just one seat, as leader of the United National Party.

 The tourism-dependent economy was hammered first by the COVID-19 pandemic and then by a fall in remittances from overseas Sri Lankans.
 The ban on chemical fertilizers hit output before it was reversed late last year.
-The Rajapaksas implemented populist tax cuts in 2019 that hurt government finances while shrinking foreign reserves curtailed imports of fuel, food, and medicines.
+Populist tax cuts by the Rajapaksas in 2019 hurt government finances while shrinking foreign reserves slashed imports of fuel, food, and medicine.

-Petrol has been severely rationed.
-Headline inflation hit 54.6% last month and the central bank has warned that it could rise to 70% in the coming months.
-Ahead of the vote, Wickremesinghe imposed a state of emergency, and local media said on Wednesday that people would be barred from assembling near the main protest site.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)